The Oval (Belfast): History

 From 1882 to 1886, Glentoran used Ormeau Park as their home ground.
 They moved to Westbourne in Ballymacarrett for six years until 1892.
 They then moved to The Oval.
 Initially it was on Dee Street, however in 1903 The Oval's pitch was rotated 90 degrees to its current location.
 During the early 20th century, the land on which The Oval stood was given in perpetuity to Glentoran by the Lord Mayor of Belfast, Daniel Dixon.

 Due to its proximity to the Belfast shipyards, the Oval suffered severe bomb damage during the Belfast Blitz in 1941.
 Aerial bombing destroyed both grandstands, causing the loss of Glentoran's club assets, and also left a large crater in the pitch.
 As a result, the ground was flooded repeatedly by the Connswater River; the water pumps were insufficient to drain the pitch.
 The ground was out of use until 1949 when it was rebuilt by the Glentoran club along with supporters, who had jointly formed the 'Back to the Oval' committee.
 During their exile, the club played games at the ground of fellow Belfast club, Lisburn Distillery – Grosvenor Park.

-In 1953 the main grandstand was built.
+In 1953, the main grandstand was built.

-In September 1995, Glentoran had an advertising board with "JESUS" in white letters on a black background erected at The Oval.
+In September 1995, Glentoran had an advertising board with "JESUS" in white letters on a black background erected at the Oval.
 This became known colloquially as the "Jesus sign".
-It remained at the ground until 2010 when Glentoran officials removed it, saying that they needed the space to sell advertising because of the club's serious financial troubles and because "The sign had garnered no income for Glentoran for several years.
-It could be said that, in this case, God has not provided."
+It remained at the ground until 2010 when club officials removed it, saying that they needed the space to sell advertising because of serious financial troubles and "the sign had garnered no income for Glentoran for several years."

-In 2000 The Oval received funding for the refurbishment of the railway stand, by bolting seats on to the old terracing to create a 1,600-person-capacity stand.
-It was funded by a small grant as part of the much bigger £2,000,000 investment in Northern Irish sports announced by the Northern Ireland sports minister Michael McGimpsey.
+In 2000, the Oval received funding for the refurbishment of the railway stand, by bolting seats on to the old terracing to create a 1,600-capacity stand.
+It was funded by a small grant as part of the much bigger £2,000,000 investment in Northern Irish sports announced by Sports Minister Michael McGimpsey.

 Other than new floodlights and a small section of terrace refurbishment, the ground has not applied for nor received any public investment since.

 In 2005, after a match between Glentoran and rival team Linfield, Linfield fans broke down a gate in The Oval to access the pitch and throw objects at Glentoran fans in the main stand after both sets of fans had been throwing missiles at each other beforehand.
 Two people were charged with rioting.